jekyll/jekyll/docs/_posts/2017-10-19-diversity-open-source.markdown

 categories: [community]
 ---

 Open Source has a problem with diversity.
-GitHub recently conducted a [survey](http://opensourcesurvey.org/2017) that revealed that 95% of the respondents were male, making the demographic even worse than in tech overall.
-Every other week, I seem to hear of another case of a maintainer engaging in targeted harassment against minorities.
+GitHub recently conducted a [survey](http://opensourcesurvey.org/2017) which revealed that 95% of the respondents were identifying as male.
+This is even worse than in the tech industry overall, where the percentage is only about 76%.
+Every other week, there seems to be another case of a maintainer engaging in targeted harassment against minorities.
 People somehow deem it completely okay to let these things slide, though.

 Fortunately, there's a couple of things we can do to make it easier and more comfortable for people that have never contributed to any open source project before, to contribute to our projects.